-Join Steve Caplin for an in-depth discussion in this video Changing an object’s color, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Changing an object’s color, part of Learning Adobe Fuse CC.

 - [Voiceover] Once we've chosen the clothing we want…and applied it to our figure,…that's not the end.…We can now manipulate every aspect…of the clothing's appearance, color and texture.…Here's how it works.…Click on the texture tab.…And now it's asking you to click on the clothing element…that you want to change.…Let's start by clicking on this skirt.…There it is selected.…Let's zoom in.…And remember, shift and drag up…is how you move in.…

 Command and drag or right click in windows,…and you can pan the object around.…Let's start off by changing the color.…We'll click to bring up the main body of the skirt…and here, the color is this purple.…Click in here,…and this color picker comes up.…We can drag within this.…

 Left and right to change the hue.…Up and down to change the saturation.…Let's drag over this way…and choose a blue.…We can drag up and down…in this slider on the right…to change the brightness…from very bright down to black.…I want to go for a mid-tone,…around about here.…And I like the way this looks.…

 If we want to use this again,…